 Information provided will be used by the director and assistant director to evaluate requests for accommodation or auxiliary aids.
-The evaluation process includes a review of the information provided in the context of the fundamental goals and essential standards of the program, course, service, or benefit in question.
+The evaluation and intake process includes a review of the information provided in the context of the fundamental goals and essential standards of the program, course, service, or benefit in question.

 The evaluation process will generate a list of potential reasonable accommodations that will then be reviewed based on potential effectiveness, preferences of the requestor, maximum level of integration, and the potential for an undue financial or administrative burden.